siddharthvp/mwn/website/docs/5-direct-api-calls.md

 # Direct API calls

 The `request` method is for directly querying the API.
 See [mw:API](https://www.mediawiki.org/wiki/API:Main_page) for options.

 You can create and test your queries in [Special:ApiSandbox](https://www.mediawiki.org/wiki/Special:ApiSandbox).
-Be sure to set formatversion: 2 in the options for format=json!
+However, note that ApiSandbox uses json formatversion=1 by default whereas Mwn defaults to formatversion=2.
+So you should set formatversion: 2 in the format=json options, otherwise the output can be formatted differently for certain API endpoints.
+Use of the legacy formatversion is not recommended.

 Example: get all images used on the article Foo